 Method # 4: On the Shell by using the hostname command

-When the terminal window will appear, type the command:
+When the terminal window appears, type the command:

 and press enter.
 This command is shown in the following window: